Education for Schools and Teachers

 From the Mountains to the Coast: Recommended for 3rd Grade Classes—In this lesson, students learn about the different geographic regions of North Carolina and how plant communities are shaped by the regions’ unique climates and soils.
 Students also have the opportunity to explore the different soils of the regions, learn about carnivorous plants and dissect the leaf of the carnivorous Pitcher Plant (Sarracenia spp.).

 Native Plants, Native People: Recommended for 4th Grade Classes—This interdisciplinary lesson focuses on both Science and Social Studies.
 Students are introduced to American Indian tribes of the different regions of North Carolina.
 Students learn about their history, lifestyles, and the unique ways in which they used plants to meet their daily needs.
 This lesson aligns with the Essential Standards for Social Studies.

 Ecosystem Expeditions: Recommended for 5th Grade Classes—In this lesson, students will learn some of the basic principles of ecology.
 Students learn about producers, consumers, and decomposers and their unique roles within an ecosystem.
 The students also get a chance to dissect an owl pellet as a way to better understand food webs.

 General Tours of the Garden—The North Carolina Botanical Garden also offers tours of the Garden that can be general or focused on a particular topic.

-If you have already scheduled your visit and have further questions, see our Preparing For Your Visit page.
+If you have already scheduled your visit and have further questions, see our Preparing For Your Field Trip page.